 Q: Are the plans indoor, outdoor, or both?

-A: The plans can include indoor only or a mix of indoor and outdoor.
+A: The plans can include indoor only or a mix of indoor and outdoor (outdoor-only plans are not currently available).
 Just let us know what you prefer.

 Q: Can I define how many run / bike / swim / bricks I do per week for the multisport plan?